Generation

 Unlike other types of Skyramp tests, load testing is asynchronous, and every command in the test is executed without waiting for feedback.
 This allows for a more accurate understanding of the stresses a system experiences.

-This section explains how you can use Skyramp to generate load tests for REST APIs.
-You can generate load tests for:
+This section explains how you can use Skyramp to generate load tests for a single method of a REST endpoint.
+Learn more about generating Load tests from Traces.

-To reliably generate test cases, provide at least one of the following inputs:
+To reliably generate single-method test cases, provide at least one of the following inputs:

 OpenAPI schema (JSON or YAML file)